robotframework/SeleniumLibrary/utest/README.rst

 Unit Tests
 ----------
-Units tests are written by using the Python default `unittest`_ framework.
+Units tests are written by using the `pytest`_  framework.
 Unit test can be executed by running::

     python utest/run.py